phoenix-rtos/phoenix-rtos-doc/coding.md

 https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf

 In our opinion usage of `goto` increases the chaos in the source code and absolutely brings no value like minimalization of the number of lines of code.
-Is also encourages programmers to poor code structurization.
+It also encourages programmers to poor code structurization.